Aghabala Ramazanov

-Aghabala Ramazanov (born 20 January 1993) is an Azerbaijani professional footballer who plays as a forward for Azerbaijan Premier League club Sabail.
+Aghabala Ramazanov (born 20 January 1993) is an Azerbaijani football coach and former professional footballer.
 He is the brother of Zaur Ramazanov.

 Career

 Club

+Ağabala Ramazanov started football with the Neftchi PFK's U-19 team.

+Ramazanov began his senior career in 2011 with Neftchi PFK.
+In 2012, he was transferred to Khazar Lankaran.

 In June 2015, Ramazanov moved from Khazar Lankaran FK to Sumgayit FK.
+He played for Inter Baku in 2016 and was transferred to Qarabağ FK in January 2017.

-On 24 May 2018, Qarabağ announced that Ramazanov had been released by the club following expiration of his contract.
+On 24 May 2018, Qarabağ FK announced that Ramazanov had been released by the club following expiration of his contract.
 On 26 May 2018, Sabail FK announced the signing of Ramazanov.

-On 24 May 2018, Ramazanov signed 1.5 years contract with Zira FK Ramazanov left Zira at the end of May 2022.
+On 4 June 2021, Ramazanov signed 1.5 years contract with Zira FK.
+Ramazanov left Zira at the end of May 2022.

+Ramazanov played for Sabail FK until the end of his career in June 2024.
+On 4 September 2024 Zira FK announced that Ramazanov would be working as a coach at the club.
+On March 6, 2025, the club announced that it had signed a contract with Ramazanov and that he would join the first team's coaching staff.

 Personal life

 Aghabala is the younger brother of retired Azerbaijan international footballer Zaur.